ManufacturingCSU/mxchip-telemetry-demo/README.md

 #### Configure the MXChip ####

-1. Within the Azure Portal, go to the IoT HUb and click on the Devices Blade and click + Add New Device.
+1. Within the Azure Portal, go to the IoT HUb and click on the Devices Blade and click _+ Add New Device_.
 2. Name the device _AZ3166_ and click Save
 3. Next, we need to capture our Device Connection string.
-Click on your device within the Devices listing to open its properties and copy the Primary Connection String.
+Click on your device within the _Devices listing_ to open its properties and copy the Primary Connection String.
 Paste this into Notepad for later use.
 4. Plug in the MX Chip into your computer's USB port, it should show as a new drive within File Explorer.
 5. Using File Explorer, copy the _AZ3166-IoT-Central-2.1.2.bin_ file from the mxchip directory of this repo to the root of your device.
 6. When the MXChip reboots, you should see a Wifi SID on the display.
 Disconnect your PC from your current Wifi and connect to that SID.
+You will lose internet connectivity when you do so.
 7. Once connected, go to http://192.168.0.1/start and change the _SAS Key_ value in the drop down to _COnnection String_.
 8. Copy your <b>Connection string – primary key</b> from Notepad into the <b>Device connection string</b> field and select all checkboxes listed.<br>&nbsp;<br>